OxfordAbstracts/purescript-graphql-client/README.md

 ## Example

-Here is a complete application using purescript-graphql-client, that makes 2 graphQL queries and logs the results.
+Here is a complete application using purescript-graphql-client, that makes a graphQL query and logs the result.

 ```purescript
 module Main where